MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 #### Parameters
 * `fTheaterShowing` Indicates whether the host is currently in theater mode.

-* `yTheaterThreshold` The size in pixels of the margin between the top of the screen and the fullscreen browser window
+* `yTheaterThreshold` The size in pixels of the margin between the top of the screen and the fullscreen browser window.

 #### DualEngineSetVisible